-Whether you're growing flowers for fresh-cut or dried florals, traditional blossoms provide just one form of material.
-Grasses, grains, herbs, and even a few vegetables can become important components in a diversified flower business.
+Whether you're growing flowers for use in fresh-cut or dried floral design, traditional blooms provide just one form of material.
+Ornamental grasses, grains, herbs, and even a few vegetables can become important components in a diversified flower business.
 They yield up a wealth of useful material that can be reliably produced on an annual basis.
 They can be used to substitute for or to augment other types of interesting focal-point and filler materials that are cut from the landscape, such as woody plants, rushes, sedges, and berries.

 Here are a few recommendations for herbs, grasses, and vegetable varieties you can grow as additions to your floral menu.

 Ideal for Drying & Crafts Product List

 Ornamental Gourds Product List

 Ornamental Grasses Product List

 Herbs can be useful in both fresh and dried floral designs, crafts, and other value-added products, providing texture or shape or scent or color.